-In your read-across hypothesis, you state that the analogue substances have a molecular weight between 700 and 1300 Da, as well as low solubility in water and organic solvents, which results in a very low bioavailability and thus no or low toxicity.
+In your read-across hypothesis, you state that the analogue substances have a molecular weight between a well as low solubility in water and organic solvents, which results in a very low bioavailability and thus no or low toxicity.
 Furthermore, you have submitted short-term toxicity studies on two of five analogue substances, PY93 and PY155, which demonstrate no effect levels at the limit dose of 1000 mg/kg bw/d.